 Moving forward, it’s our view that the approach to social responsibility should be deliberate and lend itself to accountability, measurement, review and improvement.

 The first step for many family businesses is to get over a psychological hurdle.
-Because they have historically been brilliant in terms of social welfare by making sure they continue to live the values of their predecessors, they need to recognise the urgency of environmental issues as well.
+Because they have historically been brilliant in terms of social welfare by making sure they continue to live the values of their predecessors, they need to recognize the urgency of environmental issues as well.

 Good for business, good for the world